 The museum received a new wave of publicity when it purchased an archive of work by artist and poet Christy Brown.
-As of March 19, 2014, the Little Museum and the National Library of Ireland were the proud joint owners of a collection that includes private letters and previously unseen sketches, paintings, and poems.
-The collection was sold by Bonhams in London for nearly 45,000 euro.
+As a result on March 19, 2014, the Little Museum and the National Library of Ireland were the proud joint owners of a collection that includes private letters and previously unseen sketches, paintings, and poems.
+Bonhams in London sold the collection for nearly 45,000 euro.

 U2: Made in Dublin

 Ireland’s greatest rock band has finally got the exhibition it deserves.
 U2: Made in Dublin charts the story of the band over the last 40 years.
 This fan-curated exhibition features musical rarities, signed albums and some great photography.
 Alongside delights such as a Trabant car, an oversize Gibson Explorer, a life-size sculpture of MacPhisto.

 The exhibition was created by fans of the band along with some of Ireland’s best photographers and artists, as a tribute to U2 and a celebration of their roots in the local music scene of the 1970s.

 A soundtrack narrated by Tom Dunne tells the story of the band with rare live recordings from the Dandelion Market all the way through to Croke Park.
 The exhibition is hugely popular with fans of Ireland’s most famous musical export.